zdravkov/kendo-docs/api/javascript/dataviz/geometry/circle.md

 #### Returns

-`kendo.dataviz.geometry.Circle` A new Circle instance with the same center and radius.
+`kendo.geometry.Circle` A new Circle instance with the same center and radius.

 ### equals